ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 1. **Check the contract address**.
 Legitimate tokens come from legitimate organizations, and you can see the contract addresses on the organization's web site.
 For example, [for `ARB` you can see the legitimate addresses here](https://docs.arbitrum.foundation/deployment-addresses#token).

 2. **Real tokens have liquidity**.
 Another option is to look at liquidity pool size on [Uniswap](https://uniswap.org/), one of the most common token swapping protocols.
-This protocol works using [liquidity pools](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/pools), into which investors deposit their tokens in hope of a return from trading fees.
+This protocol works using liquidity pools, into which investors deposit their tokens in hope of a return from trading fees.

 Scam tokens typically have tiny liquidity pools, if any, because the scammers don't want to risk real assets.
-For example, the `ARB`/`ETH` Uniswap pool holds about a million dollars as I'm writing this ([see here for the up to date value](https://info.uniswap.org/#/pools/0x755e5a186f0469583bd2e80d1216e02ab88ec6ca)) and buying or selling a small amount is not going to change the price:
+For example, the `ARB`/`ETH` Uniswap pool holds about a million dollars ([see here for the up to date value](https://info.uniswap.org/#/pools/0x755e5a186f0469583bd2e80d1216e02ab88ec6ca)) and buying or selling a small amount is not going to change the price:

    ![Buying a legitimate token](./uniswap-real.png)